adokoy001/MapReduce-Framework-Simple/README.md

 ## _worker_

-_worker_ method starts MapReduce worker server using Starlet HTTP server over Plack.
+_worker_ method starts MapReduce worker server using Starlet HTTP server over Plack when Starlet and Plack::Handler::Starlet is installed (or not, startup by single process plack server)

 Warning: Worker server do eval remote code.
 Please use this server at secure network.